sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 Properties of the Moon-stone.

 The moon-stone is cool, appearing to be smeared with oil, pacifier of racta-pittam (hemorrhage) and inflammation.
-It is pleasing to Siva—the Great Deity, and is a remover of the malignant influence of the [planets](http://॑# "Properly speaking, the planets do not exert any influence, good or bad, on human destiny.
-What they actually do is to indicate good or bad luck to human beings (by their peculiar configuration)") and misfortune
+It is pleasing to Siva—the Great Deity, and is a remover of the malignant influence of the planets[^100]") and misfortune

+[^100]: "Properly speaking, the planets do not exert any influence, good or bad, on human destiny.
+What they actually do is to indicate good or bad luck to human beings (by their peculiar configuration

 .